Department FAQs

 What kind of performance opportunities does the department offer?

-Each year, the department provides over 150 performance opportunities, including departmental productions, studio workshops, independent directing projects and student-generated work.
+Each year, the department provides all sorts of performance opportunities, including departmental productions, studio workshops, independent directing projects and student-generated work.

 The department offers a comprehensive production season, with projects ranging from full-scale, fully-realized productions to smaller workshops and even more intimate cabaret and avant-garde performances.
 The season is an extension of the curriculum, providing learning opportunities for students as both participants and audience members.